 - Theme updates.

 Do you know how your traffic and rankings have been developing in the last few weeks?
-Knowing this can be a game changer in managing your website.
-Indeed, you should know whether things are going well or not with regards to your business.
+Knowing this can be a game-changer in managing your website.
+Indeed, you should know whether things are going well or not with regard to your business.
 It can help you to make decisions that impact your success in business.
 The sad news is who run websites often do not know this.
 Think about the following factors:

 - How is your SEO strategy?
 Is it working?

 - Are some of the content receiving special attention?

 - How is your content marketing campaign doing?